Michele Zackheim: Academic controversy

 Kirkus Reviews gave a cautious evaluation of the research methods and conclusions of this book.
-The book review points out that although the author consulted a large amount of archival materials and conducted long-term field investigations in Serbia, his core assertion that Einstein's daughter Lieserl was abandoned due to intellectual disability and died prematurely lacks direct evidence to support it.
-The comment holds that during the research process, there was a problem of over-reliance on local rumors without fully verifying their authenticity.
-In terms of academic value, Kirkus Reviews questioned the practical significance of this research topic, pointing out that even if the relevant inferences were confirmed, it would not be of substantial help for understanding Einstein's scientific contributions or life experiences.
+The book review says although the author consulted a large amount of archival materials and conducted long-term field investigations in Serbia, her core assertion that Lieserl was abandoned due to intellectual disability and died prematurely lacks direct evidence.
+According to the reviewer, during the research process, Zackheim was over-reliant on local rumors without fully verifying their authenticity.
+In terms of academic value, Kirkus Reviews questioned the practical significance of this research topic, saying even if the relevant inferences were confirmed, it would not be of substantial help for understanding Einstein's scientific contributions or life experiences.

-Zackheim's creations has been described as showing cross-disciplinary and personalized exploration, which was already reflected in his early work Violette's Embrace (1996).
-The book investigates the life of French writer Violette Leduc through a combination of biographies, historical studies and personal memoirs.
-June Vigor, a book reviewer for Booklist, once commented that it "interweiles themes such as the ambiguity of autobiographies, memories of the Holocaust and the mother-daughter relationship."
-Although some connections seem a bit far-fetched, the overall narrative successfully presents a multi-level structure.
-Although some connections are somewhat far-fetched, the overall narrative successfully presents a multi-level structure.
-However, it has also sparked controversy due to its free switching between historical materials and personal experiences.